Rick Bay

-Richard M. Bay (born 1941 or 1942) is a former American football player, wrestler, college athletics administrator, Major League Baseball executive.
+Richard M. Bay (born 1941 or 1942) is an American former football player, wrestler, college athletics administrator, Major League Baseball executive.
 He was a football player and wrestler at the University of Michigan from 1961 to 1965.
 He also served as Michigan's head wrestling coach from 1970 to 1974 and as the president of the United States Wrestling Federation from 1976 to 1980.
 He has also held positions as athletic directors at University of Oregon (1981–1984), Ohio State University (1984–1987), University of Minnesota (1988–1991) and San Diego State University (1995–2003).
 He was executive vice president and chief operating officer of the New York Yankees for several months in 1988 and president and chief executive officer of the Cleveland Indians in the early 1990s.

 Athlete

 Bay grew up in Waukegan, Illinois, and attended the University of Michigan.
 He was a three-time Illinois state high school wrestling champion and all-state quarterback in football.
 In 2000, he was named by the Chicago Tribune to the Illinois high school All-Century team.
 Was a quarterback for the Michigan Wolverines football team from 1961 to 1964.
 He was also a member of the Michigan wrestling team under Cliff Keen.
 He won two Big Ten Conference wrestling championships.
 He won his first conference championship in 1963 in the 157-pound classification.
 Bay was also selected as a fifth-team All-American in 1963.
 He won his second Big Ten championship in 1965 in the 167-pound classification, pinning Rich Callaghan of Illinois in 1:37 in the championship match.
 He was also selected as the Big Ten Tournament Outstanding Wrestler in 1965.
 He was also selected as the Michigan wrestling team captain for the 1964–65 season.

 Bay was inducted into the National Wrestling Hall of Fame, Michigan Chapter, in 2008, and the University of Michigan Athletic Hall of Honor in 2000.